 Most startup businesses have the aim to maximize profitability and to produce a return on equity for the owner which is much higher than the return they could get from a less risky investment such as Government Securities.

-To make the comparison with other investments a financial ratio known as the return on equity (ROE) is used to measure the percentage rate of return the owner of a business gets on their invested equity.
+In order to make the comparison with other investments a financial ratio known as the return on equity (ROE) is used to measure the percentage rate of return the owner of a business gets on their investment.

-The return on equity measures the ability of a business operation to use its money to generate earnings.
-It is calculated by dividing the net income by the owners equity.
+Basically the return on equity measures the ability of a business operation to use its money to generate earnings.
+The ratio is calculated by dividing the net income by the owners equity.

 How to Calculate the Return on Equity

 - Net income is shown in the income statement.
 It is sometimes referred to as net profit or profit after tax.